IntelOpenDesign/ConnectAnyThing/README.md

 ### ConnectAnyThing Tinkering Kit
-We have created a Tinkering Kit with sensors, actuators, and other accessories perfect for CAT.
+Our experinece taking ConnectAnyThing into classrooms and after-school programs has led us to a preferred set of easy-to-use sensors, actuators, and other accessories perfect for rapid prototyping with CAT.
 Visit [Intel's Maker Community]( https://communities.intel.com/message/238121#238121 ) to learn more.

 ## Release Notes